 Vaccinations and Deworming

 A comprehensive health plan for your mare that includes parasite management with anthelmintics (dewormers) and booster vaccinations will set the stage for the health of your newborn foal.
 Routine dewormings throughout gestation will significantly decrease the newborn foal’s early exposure to parasites.
 While the majority of available dewormers are approved for use in the pregnant mare, it is important to read the label carefully prior to treating your mare to ensure the safety of the product.
 The type of anthelmintic and frequency of each dose should be based on the mare’s individual parasite load and farm management.
 Of particular relevance are the larvae of the intestinal threadworm, Strongyloides westeri.
 They can migrate to the mammary gland and be passed to the foal through the milk.
 Strongyloides westeri can cause diarrhea in foals and may predispose the foal to other intestinal problems.
-It is recommended that the pregnant broodmare receive a dose of dewormer approximately one month prior to the anticipated due date.
-Many veterinarians recommend the mare receive an Ivermectin dewormer within 12 hours of delivery to minimize the risk of transferring this parasite.
+It is recommended that the pregnant broodmare receive a dose of paracitacider approximately one month prior to the anticipated due date.
+Many veterinarians recommend the mare receive additional Ivermectin within 12 hours of delivery to minimize the risk of transferring this parasite.
 Breeders report that this protocol helps to prevent foal scours.

 Additionally, there are a number of electronic devices that send an alarm notification to your phone when the mare lies down in the foaling position.
 Another popular transmitter device called Foalert, is sutured just outside the vulva starting 1 to 2 weeks prior to the mares expected due date or when she begins to show signs such as a distended udder.
-Towards the end of the first phase of delivery when there is physical separation of the vulva lips, the magnet pulls from the transmitter sending a signal and setting of an alarm.
+Towards the end of the first phase of delivery when there is physical separation of the vulva lips, the magnet pulls from the transmitter sending a signal and setting off an alarm.
 While early detection kits and monitoring systems are beneficial to the foaling process, nothing can or should beat the good eyes of watchful and educated personnel.

 - Your veterinarians phone number; including an after hour emergency number and it also doesn’t hurt to have a backup veterinarian’s phone number, just in case.